Frequently Asked Questions

-I would like to take 3 units at SJSU and another 3 units at a community college or university.
+I would like to take 3 units at SJSU and 3 units at another college.
 Does this count as half-time enrollment?

-No. You must be enrolled in 6 units at San Jose State University.
-Inquire with the Office of the Registrar for more information on cross-enrollment requirements.
+Students must be enrolled in 6 units at San Jose State University to count as half-time enrollment.
+Inquire with the Office of the Registrar for information on cross-enrollment requirements.

-Will my financial aid pay my tuition fees and housing?
+Will my financial aid pay my tuition and housing fees?

 What if I receive additional funds from another source?